masterkswan/cicd-101-workshop/guide/cicd_101_guide.md

 The key take away in this code the `message` variable within the `hello_world()` function.
 This variable specifies a string value and the value of this variable will be tested for a match in a unittest.

-# Testing Code
+## Testing Code

 All code must be tested to ensure that quality stable code is being released to the public.
-Python comes with a testing framework named [unittest](https://docs.python.org/2/library/unittest.html) and I'll be using that for this post.
-We now have a complete flask application and it needs a companion unittest that will test the application and ensure it's functioning as designed.
-The unittest file `test_hello_world.py` is the unittest for our hello_world.py app and I'll walk your through the code.
+Python comes with a testing framework named [unittest](https://docs.python.org/2/library/unittest.html) which is used in this example.
+The flask application has a companion unittest that will test the application and ensure it's functioning as designed.
+The file `test_hello_world.py` is the unittest for our hello_world.py app below is a quick explanation the code.

 ```
 import hello_world